hgouraud/gwtolatex/README.txt

 In its current form, GwToLaTeX must run in the folder containing the target base.

-Additional details will be provided as I progress.

 Install and test

 - clone the gwtolatex repo